politicalphysicist/politicalphysicist.github.io/content/Thoughts/whyHateBeingSocialist.md

 Tags: Personal, Politics, Socialism
 Summary: As you might have gathered from my blog posts here, I am pretty left wing.
 You know you're pretty radical when you have to preface any explanation of your beliefs with "Well, I would *not* consider myself a communist."
 And, while I am quite confidant in the validity of my beliefs, there are days when I really wish that I didn't have them.
 So, without further ado, here are the top 10 reasons I wish I wasn't a socialist.

+_This was slightly edited in December 2017 to reflect a slightly more sophisticated approach to politics and, well, changes in my facial hair._

 As you might have gathered from my blog posts here, I am pretty left wing.
 You know you're pretty radical when you have to preface any explanation of your beliefs with "Well, I would *not* consider myself a communist."